Total war: United States

 As the United States began to gear up for a major war, information and propaganda efforts were set in motion.
 Civilians (including children) were encouraged to take part in fat, grease, and scrap metal collection drives.
 Many factories making non-essential goods retooled for war production.
 Levels of industrial productivity previously unheard of were attained during the war; multi-thousand-ton convoy ships were routinely built in a month and a half, and tanks poured out of the former automobile factories.
 Within a few years of the U.S. entry into the Second World War, nearly every man without children fit for service, between 18 and 30, was conscripted into the military "for the duration" of the conflict, and unprecedented numbers of women took up jobs previously held by them.
 Strict systems of rationing of consumer staples were introduced to redirect productive capacity to war needs.

-Previously untouched sections of the nation mobilized for the war effort.
+Previously untouched sections of the nation mobilised for the war effort.
 Academics became technocrats; home-makers became bomb-makers (massive numbers of women worked in industry during the war); union leaders and businessmen became commanders in the massive armies of production.
-The great scientific communities of the United States were mobilized as never before, and mathematicians, doctors, engineers, and chemists turned their minds to the problems ahead of them.
+The great scientific communities of the United States were mobilised as never before, and mathematicians, doctors, engineers, and chemists turned their minds to the problems ahead of them.

 By the war's end, a multitude of advances had been made in medicine, physics, engineering, and the other sciences.
 This included the efforts of the theoretical physicists working at the Los Alamos National Laboratory on the Manhattan Project, which led to the Trinity nuclear test and thus brought about the Atomic Age.

 In the war, the United States lost 407,316 military personnel, but had managed to avoid the extensive level of damage to civilian and industrial infrastructure that other participants suffered.
 The U.S. emerged as one of the two superpowers after the war.